AustinParkes/CPEA/README.md

 TODO
 ----

+1) Create Testing.c/Testing.h files to store functions that test parts of the emulator.

+2) Sanity check my UART data structures when they write to memory.
+   - Look for other things to sanity check?

-1) Update emulatorSetup.py
+3) Update emulatorSetup.py
-   - Get entry and exit points
+   - Get entry and exit points (exit point can be the function after main() )
    - Auto generate mmio for emulatorConfig.toml

-2) Create Testing.c/Testing.h files to store functions that test parts of the emulator.

-3) Sanity check my UART data structures when they write to memory.
-   - Look for other things to sanity check?

-4) Get callbacks to know which UART module they are reading.
-   - Can scan UART modules for a matching address within the callbacks.
-   - Any other ideas?

 Projects Referenced or Used
 ---------------------------